krux02/ast-pattern-matching/readme.md

     of nnkStmtList( `a`, `b`, `c`):
       echo "the branch did match"
       echo "but I do know that is impossible"

+for more examples, take a look at the sourcecode.
+The file `tests/test1.nim` has a lot of examples that should you get started.

 ## discussion